NilsSchnorr/AppearanceMeetsGeometry/README.md

    - Convert COCO annotations to color-coded masks
    - Apply data augmentation (horizontal flipping)
    - Generate normal maps from heightmaps
-   - Create training snippets using Sobol sampling
+   - Create training snippets using Sobol sampling (See "CAUTION"-Information below)
    - Remove invalid (black) masks

-**Expected Output:** Directories containing aligned snippets ready for training **CAUTION:** IF YOU WANT TO REPRODUCE THE RESULTS OF THE PAPER, YOU NEED TO EXCLUDE THE TESTING WALLS FROM THE TRAINING SET.
+**Expected Output:** Directories containing aligned snippets ready for training

+**CAUTION:** IF YOU WANT TO REPRODUCE THE RESULTS OF THE PAPER, YOU NEED TO EXCLUDE THE TESTING WALLS FROM THE TRAINING SET.
 For this, please:
 1. Run the Image Preparation Pipeline steps 1 - 5.